Skip to content

 One-way mode runs the statement and discards the result.
 The runtime checks the statement's success or failure but does not republish anything.

-The SQL adapter pairs with a SQL Authentication.
-The Authentication carries the connection string, credentials, and the SQL dialect that the runtime targets.
-Supported dialects (verify against product): SQL Server, Azure SQL, PostgreSQL, MySQL, Oracle.
+The SQL adapter pairs with a SQL Authentication built on the SQL Server Connection Definition; its Database Config carries one field, the Connection String, credentials included.
+SQL Server is the supported engine today; further engines arrive as Definitions of their own.
 The connection is opened from a pool maintained per Authentication object; the adapter does not own the connection lifecycle.

 That is the SQL adapter